CodeIntelligenceTesting/.github/profile/README.md

 Welcome to Code Intelligence's organization on GitHub where we share our open-source projects and tutorials.

 ## :rocket: Projects
-- [CI Fuzz CLI](https://github.com/CodeIntelligenceTesting/cifuzz): CLI tool that fuzz tests as easy as unit tests.
+- [CI Fuzz](https://github.com/CodeIntelligenceTesting/cifuzz): CLI tool that fuzz tests as easy as unit tests.
 It helps you integrate and run fuzz tests into your project.
 - [Jazzer](https://github.com/CodeIntelligenceTesting/jazzer): our fuzzing engine for the JVM platform.
 It helps you to integrate fuzz testing to your Java, Kotlin, and other JVM-based languages.
 - [Jazzer.js](https://github.com/CodeIntelligenceTesting/jazzer.js): our fuzzing engine for Node.js.
 It helps you to integrate fuzz testing into your JavaScript, TypeScript, and any language that can be transpiled into JavaScript.